Master of Health Administration (MHA)

 In addition, the student chooses 2 elective courses offered in this major and/or from the program curricula of other George Herbert Walker School of Business & Technology majors.

-With no previous classes or GRE required, all you need to bring is your passion for healthcare.
+With no previous classes or GRE required, all you need to bring is your passion for health care.

 According to the U.S. Bureau of Labor Statistics, overall medical and health services managers is projected to grow 32% from 2020 to 2030.
-90% of Webster students who completed a Master of Health Administration were employed full-time after graduation in regional and local healthcare facilities.
+90% of Webster students who completed a Master of Health Administration were employed full-time after graduation in regional and local health care facilities.
 Graduate with your Master of Health Administration prepared for positions like:

 Average annual salary (National, May 2020)